Sitka Sedge State Natural Area: Golf course proposals

-By 2003, the Tierra Del Mar Community Association surveyed its members, finding 72% opposed the proposed golf course.
+By 2003, the Tierra Del Mar Community Association surveyed its members, finding 72% opposed Frank Bastasch's proposed golf course.
 Their Board of Directors officially opposed the construction of an 18-hole golf course, and also officially opposed a conditional use application permit that Golf Links, L.C.C., had filed in Tillamook County.

-In June 2005, Frank Bastasch discussed potential changes to his golf course proposal with Tillamook County planning officials.
+In June 2005, Bastasch discussed potential changes to his golf course proposal with Tillamook County planning officials.
 Bastasch asked if the county would allow "a hotel, timeshare condos and a restaurant" as well as an 18-hole golf course at the Sand Lake site.

-According to the real estate appraisal prepared in 2014, the property had been on the market for more than ten years:
+According to a real estate appraisal prepared in 2014, the property had been on the market for more than ten years: